Confessions of an EVERYDAY ECOTARIAN

 A few Autumn Olives

 Red berries in the wild can be a dangerous thing.
 However, as a general rule, it’s a good idea to stay away from red berries on weeds, (like Nightshade) while berries on woody shrubs and bushes are more likely to be edible, (but that doesn’t mean they’ll taste good).
 Also, just because you see birds eating a berry doesn’t mean you can.
 Watching bats feed will actually give you a better idea of what we can eat.
 However, again, it’s not foolproof.
 Luckily the Autumn Olive is an easy plant to identify if you know what you are doing.
 It’s a woody shrub with silvery elongated leaves that resemble those of the olive tree.
 It can grow up to 20 feet.
 In America it’s an invasive, (but delicious!) species and can take over a field.
 It does very well in poor soils because of the way it fixes nitrogen in it’s root system.
 It comes from Asia and was introduced around 1830 as a potential commercial crop.
-Why it isn’t a commerical, I’m not sure, because it’s a fantastic and prolific little berry.
+Why it isn’t a commercial, I’m not sure, because it’s a fantastic and prolific little berry.
 It has a delightfully sweet, tart and almost spicy flavor reminiscent of cloves or cinnamon.
 I found a field just full of these bushes this year -every shrub with branches heavy with berries.
 The juice is a wonderful bright pink color and so is the jelly made from it.
 It not only tastes good, it’s absolutely beautiful to look at.
 It also happens to be a great source of natural lycopene.

 Morel Mushrooms